Wang-Lin-boop/GeminiMol/README.md

     pip install dglgo -f https://data.dgl.ai/wheels-test/repo.html
 ```

-#### MolDecoder models

 _In this repository, we provide a refined molecular dataset and training code for MolDecoder.
-If you want to retrain the model or perform molecule generation, please install the package below._
+If you want to re-train the MolDecoder model or perform molecule generation, please install the package below._

 ```
     pip install selfies